* Image taken from the cover art of the world-famous Tetris video game.

 Having spent a chunk of the last 4 years of my life learning and working with CSS on a daily basis, I was intrigued to hear the thoughts of an elite CSS Ninja.
 Half way through the interview I found myself inspired to become an Object Oriented CSS-er.

-I started browsing the Google tubes and found a nifty presentation created by Nicole.
-Enjoy:
+I started browsing the Google tubes and found a nifty presentation created by Nicole: The Fast and the Fabulous

 If you didn’t have time to click through the slideshow here is a super tiny break down: